 The Library has RefWorks software to help you manage your references and create bibliographies.
 You can create an account and get training from your librarians, or for more information, you can refer to the New Refworks research guide.

 The Graziano Library can obtain journal articles and books that are not available in the Library.
 Follow the instructions here to submit interlibrary loan and document delivery requests directly from your computer.
 Be sure to use your SMU email address.
-Contact person: Randolph Webb or Juana Moreno (Oakland).
+Contact person: Gaby Sam or Juana Moreno (Oakland).

 There are two copy machines and a FAX machine in the library’s copy room.
 Payment is through the pay-for-print system.

 The Graziano Library has 9 computer work stations.
-There are also 9 laptops available to check out for in-library use.
+There are also laptops and Ipads available to check out for in-library use.
 Each laptop has a DVD-ROM drive, a USB port to which you can connect a flash drive, Microsoft Office, SecureExam, Inspiration and wireless access to the Internet.
-Printing a document from a laptop requires using either a flash drive or email to transfer the document to a Graziano Library desktop computer.
-The Library has wireless connectivity.

-The library's computer lab is also equipped with computers for use by SMU students, faculty, and staff.
+The HEC computer lab is also equipped with computers for use by SMU students, faculty, and staff.
 The computer lab is open the same hours as the library.
-It is equipped with 28 pcs and 4 Macs.
-Each computer has a floppy drive, a DVD-ROM drive, a USB port to which you can connect a flash drive, and network access to a laser printer.
-Each computer also has Microsoft Office and a number of course related applications installed.
+It is equipped with 28 pcs.
+Each computer has network access to a laser printer and access to the Microsoft Office suite.

-10 rooms are available for group study sessions; four of them are equipped with video and DVD viewing equipment.
+The Oakland Library has 10 rooms available for group study sessions; four of them are equipped with video and DVD viewing equipment.
 White board markers are available to check out from the circulation desk.
 The library group study rooms and additional seminar rooms in the Health Education Center (220, 225, 225A and 225B) can be reserved through the SMU Campus Schedule page or by contacting the HEC staff.

 Please read additional information about the room reservation system prior to booking.